 There are two main approaches to the budgeting process.
 These are:

 This budgeting process involves preparing the budget by the company’s senior management based on the company’s objectives.
 The departmental managers are assigned the responsibility for its successful implementation.
 Every department can opt to create its own budget based on the company’s broader budget allocation and goals.

-This approach’s advantage is that the lower management saves a lot of time and gets a readymade budget to be followed.
+The top-down approach’s advantage is that the lower management saves a lot of time and gets a ready-made budget to be followed.
 They hardly participate in the preparation of the central budget.
 The senior managers’ experience, coupled with past-performance figures, comes in handy in such budgeting processes.

 This budgeting process starts at the departmental level and moves up to higher levels.
 Every department within the company is required to prepare plans for its proposed activities for the next budget period and estimate the costs it will incur.
 These individual budgets are combined to create a bigger all-inclusive budget.

 The next step in a budget is to scrutinize the costing for the business.
 Also, evaluating factors that can affect input costs during the budget period has to be done.
-Revision of the compensation plans of the employees takes place every year in most of the companies.
-Proper provisions should be created for variations in these costs and compensation plans to make the budget realistic and achievable.
+Revision of the compensation plans of the employees takes place every year in most companies.
+To make the budget realistic and achievable, proper provisions should be created for variations in these costs and compensation plans.

-Most of the companies have the policy of declaring bonuses for their employees at the end of the financial year as per its financial results.
+Most companies have the policy of declaring bonuses for their employees at the end of the financial year as per their financial results.
 Many may declare mid-year bonuses in case of exceptional performances.
 Such expenses can become significant in the case of big companies.
 Hence, due provisions have to be made in the budget for such unplanned giveaways.